Quoc Viet Foods® Steadily Growing and Bringing Vietnamese Pho to the Masses

 Quoc Viet Foods soup base on store shelvesQuoc Viet Foods® then began a journey of growth from a humble 900 square foot location in 2002, expanding progressively to larger facilities every few years, to the current 12,000 sq ft space.

-With an excellent product line, an expanding pho market that continue to gain visibility and popularity, new products coming down the pipeline, Quoc Viet is poised for more growth in the coming years.
-You can now buy Quoc Viet’s products from many Asian supermarkets.
-For those who cannot find a local retailer, the company will make an effort to ship products directly as well, though it’s an exception rather the rule.
+With an excellent product line, an expanding pho market that continues to gain visibility and popularity, and new products coming down the pipeline, Quoc Viet is poised for more growth in the coming years.
+You can now buy Quoc Viet's products from many Asian supermarkets.
+For those who cannot find a local retailer, the company will make an effort to ship products directly as well, though it's an exception rather the rule.

-In addition to supplying to the supermarkets, Quoc Viet Foods® also ships products to restaurants, hospitals, schools, and casinos.
-Recently the company also became an approved vendor to SYSCO, the ubiquitous distributor of food and related products and services to restaurants, nursing homes, hospitals, hotels, motels, schools, colleges, cruise ships, sports parks and summer camps – wherever a meal is prepared away from home.
+In addition to supplying to Asian supermarkets, Quoc Viet Foods® also ships products to restaurants, hospitals, schools, and casinos.
+Recently the company also became an approved vendor to SYSCO, the ubiquitous distributor of food and related products and services to restaurants, nursing homes, hospitals, hotels, motels, schools, colleges, cruise ships, sports parks and summer camps - wherever a meal is prepared away from home.
 This is serious pho distribution channel.

 Cafvina logoNew Products – Vietnamese Coffee and Tea